ragpark/verify_v3/README.md

 2. **Learner Files** – Staff members with instructor or admin roles can select a course, choose a learner, and view all files retrieved from Moodle.
 Selected files can be uploaded to the server for later review.
-3. **IV Files** – Administrators can view a combined list of students and their files on a single page, making it easy to upload evidence from multiple learners in one action.
+3. **IV Files** – Administrators can collect related files relevant to the delivery of the course on a single page, making it easy to upload evidence to the SV portal in one action.
-4. **Student view** – Learners launching the tool see a simple interface that lists their existing uploads and provides a file upload form for submitting evidence.

 Uploaded files are stored on the application server (default `/tmp/lti_files`) and can be downloaded or listed via the file browser endpoints.